 A bond is priced at par if the YTM and the Coupon Rate are the same.
 Don’t believe me?
 Try it out with your own numbers applying the above formula and determine the price.

 In general, bonds are issued at par and redeemed at par.
 Although practically done very little, bonds can be issued at a discount or a premium or redeemed at a discount or premium.
-A practical example of bonds redeemed at a discount are those yielding negative (YTM<0) – Germany recently issued a 10year bond at -0.05% YTM; Switzerland issued a 42year bond at -0.02% YTM.
+A practical example of bonds redeemed at a discount is those yielding negative (YTM<0) – Germany recently issued a 10year bond at -0.05% YTM; Switzerland issued a 42year bond at -0.02% YTM.
 If you aren’t aware of negative rates, read up on them!

 Bond Pricing and Yield – Discount Bonds